RishiDarkDevil/Image-Segmentation/README.md

 Functions used in the `function-image-segment.R`:
 - `Segment.Image.EM`: It takes the PNG image name, number of gaussians or clusters to use, number of iterations of EM Algorithm to run, Tolerance Value.
 It outputs a list which contains matrices corresponding to the segmented image use `grid::grid.raster(<one of the matrices from the list>)` or similar function to display the matrix as image.
+- The same function written in Rmd File supports JPEG images or Matrices too as input now.

 Usage:
 - Run the lines of commands in `function-image-segment.R` Rscript.